mbpfws/elecosys-app/CODE_MODIFICATION_LOG.md

 - Added subtle animations and hover effects for better engagement
 - Enhanced background elements with additional decorative elements

+#### Key Changes to TestimonialsSection
+- Redesigned testimonial cards with improved layout and styling
+- Enhanced the quote styling and positioning
+- Improved avatar display with better shadows and borders
+- Added better spacing and typography for improved readability
+- Enhanced background elements with additional decorative elements
+- Improved carousel navigation with better styling and animations
+- Added instructional text for mobile users

+#### Key Changes to StatsSection
+- Enhanced stat cards with gradient borders and better styling
+- Improved counter animation with better typography and styling
+- Added decorative elements to enhance visual appeal
+- Redesigned impact section with 3D perspective effect for the image
+- Added gradient overlay and decorative elements to the image
+- Improved typography and spacing for better readability
+- Enhanced background elements with additional decorative elements

 #### Research Notes
 - Analyzed the reference design for layout patterns and visual hierarchy
 - Studied modern card design patterns for feature sections